 This report is based on Emsi's database of over 100 million social profiles and resumes.
 To explore your own school's alumni, use our interactive tool below.
-If you'd like to learn more about the underlying data or access it for yourself, check out our Alumni Insight tool or contact us.
+If you'd like to learn more about the underlying data or access it for yourself, check out our Alumni Outcomes tool or contact us.

 Your choice of college affects not only your academic career, but also where you live after graduation.
 We recently partnered with The Wall Street Journal to publish research on which U.S. cities draw the most college graduates.
 Hint: the big cities tend to dominate, but not always.